 V. Presentations at international conferences or select webinars

 These candidates would also be given an opportunity to present their work at an international conference or webinar.

-- Demonstrating ability and promise for research in reproductive maternal, fetal, and newborn health, nutrition and development and climate change and SDGs
+- Scholars pursuing careers in reproductive, maternal, fetal, and newborn health, nutrition and development, climate change, and SDGs

 This research project is jointly implemented by the Institute for Global Health and Development at the Aga Khan University, Centre for Global Child Health at the Hospital for Sick Children (SickKids), and University of Oxford, with the funding support of Bill and Melinda Gates Foundation.